Mildenhall conveyancing FAQs

 Some conveyancing solicitors in Mildenhall provide legal services on an hourly basis and other firms will work for a fixed fee.

-Our panel of solicitors work on a fixed fee basis, with no hidden fees.
+Your solicitor will work on a fixed fee basis, with no hidden fees.
 Your detailed quote will explain in detail what you will pay when your home sale or purchase goes through.

 If, for whatever reason, your home sale or purchase does not go ahead, you will pay no legal fees at all with our No Sale, No Fee guarantee.